What can you get involved in outside of class when you're an English major at Lindenwood? You've got several options!

 Arrow Rock is Lindenwood University's student-run literary journal, published annually or biannually.
-Students can enroll in the course to learn about journal production, from coming up with an issue theme, soliciting for contributors, selecting, editing, and organizing submissions, to designing the layout.
-Students can also have the opportunity to get their work published in the journal.
+You can enroll in the Arrow Rock course to learn about journal production, including coming up with an issue theme, soliciting for contributors, selecting, editing, organizing submissions, and designing the layout.
+You also have the opportunity to get your work published in the journal.
 Arrow Rock is committed to promoting and providing a mature environment for Lindenwood University students to publish quality fiction, creative nonfiction, poetry, plays, and artwork, while showcasing the integrity and individual talents of each writer or artist.

 Faculty Advisor: Susan Edele, MFA, email@example.com

 Student art from recent issues of Arrow Rock.

 English majors at Lindenwood can become members of the Kappa Beta chapter of Sigma Tau Delta, the international English honor society.
 Membership is through invitation, though you can read through the membership requirements and then contact our faculty advisor for consideration.
 Sigma Tau Delta sponsors events such as the Writing Bootcamp series, which helps students tune up their essay-writing skills before finals.

 Faculty Advisor: Melissa Ridley Elmes, PhD, firstname.lastname@example.org

 The Student Research Conference is an opportunity for students to display their scholarly and creative projects to the Lindenwood community.
 You can either work in a poster format or give a presentation in concurrent sessions.
 You can nominate yourself or a faculty member may nominate you.
 English students have been known to team up to form panels; for instance, in 2017 a group of English students won second place for their roundtable discussion, "Chaucer's Women: A Look at Femininity in the Canterbury Tales."